 - Investigate inconsistent findings;

-- Inquire procedures used to record accounting transactions;
+- Check procedures used to record accounting transactions;

-- Investigate unusual or complex situations that may have an impact on reported results;
+- Investigate situations that may affect reported results;

-- Investigate transactions occurring near the end of an accounting period;
+- Investigate transactions occurring near the end of the period

 - Follow up on previous reviews’ questions;